“It is more blessed to give than to receive” – The Bible. “We make a living by what we get, but we make a life by what we give” – Winston Churchill.

 Giving Is An Expression of Gratitude

 When you give you are expressing gratitude.
 You are blessing someone with your earthly possessions.
-I have also learnt that when you give, you create more room for receiving.
+I have also learned that when you give, you create more room for receiving.

 Giving does not necessarily have to be material items.
 You will be shocked that even just emotional support is very much appreciated.
 You could give your time as well.

-I was elated by my some of my church members from our cell group when they visited me during my young brothers funeral.
+I was elated by some of my church members from our cell group when they visited me during my young brother’s funeral.
 Their visit just made me feel that I belong to a supportive family because I never expected them to visit.